Apply research to training and assessment practice

 The course of study consists of an Australian Qualifications Framework (AQF) level 5 teaching qualification and includes:

-At the completion of this course TAE Dual Diploma students (excluding RPL pathways) can request a certificate stating they have met the requirements stipulated by the Victorian TAFE Teaching Staff Agreement 2018 including the 200 hours of practicum.
+At the completion of this course (excluding RPL pathways) students can request a certificate stating they have met the requirements stipulated by the Victorian TAFE Teaching Staff Agreement 2018 including the 200 hours of practicum.

 Students who choose to complete the TAERES501 unit as a standalone unit have the opportunity to complete an RPL Assessment workbook to meet the requirements stipulated by the Victorian TAFE Association.
 Please review this evidence guide prior to application of this certificate.

 This option offers the flexibility to complete the course in your own time at your own pace, but with the added advantage of recorded webinars from our lead trainer.
 The recorded webinars provide all theory content and invaluable assistance in completing the assessment workbook.

 • Distance learning where students refer to their learner guide and complete the assessment workbook in their own time in their workplace.

 • Four recorded lessons covering unit theory and tutorials covering unit assessment ‘how to’ information.